wendyverdonk93/docs/content/faq/general/styleguide.md

 ### Tagline
-Our tagline is Smart Payment Services. <br>
+Our tagline is Smart Payment Services.

 We can use our tagline individually or combined with the logo.
 Header font size: 30pt.

 ### Subheader